atishay/atishay.github.io/content/print/index.md

 ### Education
 ##### 2024{.right}
 #### Wharton Executive Education – CTO Program
-Focused on the intersection of business and technology, learned from esteemed Wharton professor the various facets of the role of the technical leader.
+Focused on the intersection of business and technology, learned from esteemed Wharton faculty the various facets of the role of the technical leader.

 ----------------------
 ----------------------